micaelamccall/healthcare-quality/README.md

 # Setup

-- My anaconda venv can be created by running  `conda env create -f environment.yml` in the terminal
+- My anaconda env can be created by running  `conda env create -f environment.yml` in the terminal
 - Or, pip install packages with `pip install -r requirements.txt`

 # Usage